ml-explore/mlx-swift-examples/Applications/LLMEval/Models/LongPrompt.md

   // Apple Silicon's unified memory means GPU and CPU share the same physical
   // memory.
 We can access model weights and activations from both CPU (for
   // tokenization) and GPU (for inference) without copying.
 This is why
-  // GPU.snapshot() can report memory instantly without data transfers. let snapshot = GPU.snapshot()
+  // Memory.snapshot() can report memory instantly without data transfers. let snapshot = Memory.snapshot()
   let memoryMB = Double(snapshot.activeMemory) / 1024 / 1024

   Streaming Generation: